ONTOLOGICAL ARGUMENT FOR AN EVIL GOD

 It does not work but it has more hope of working than Anselm's version.
 Using the argument to prove a perfect God is worse than using it to prove an imperfect one and proving an imperfect one is worse than proving an evil one.

-The notion that evil is the lack of good - that is to say it is good that is not good enough or as good as it can be - shows that if there could be nothing but a bad God that is good under the circumstances.
+The notion that evil is the lack of good - that is to say it is good that is not good enough or as good as it can be - shows that if there could be nothing but a bad God, that is good under the circumstances.
+Its better than nothing.
 Under the circumstances he is that than which a greater and better cannot be thought.

 No Copyright